bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-82.md

 ---
 bundleIssue: 82
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - Eleventy: 2025 in Review, Got simple docs?
+  title: "Eleventy: 2025 in Review, Got simple docs?
 Alex Zappa brings the juice!
 Vanessa Sickles' portfolio site, An update to Learn Eleventy, Bash your way to a blog, Sveltia CMS, Start with beer, Exploring a baseline, v2 of Podcaster, Eleventy Live!"
   description: "11ty Bundle Issue {{ bundleIssue }}"
 date: 2026-01-11
 tags: